Unity-Environmental-University/LXD-Documentation/Writerside/topics/New-Builds-Creating-and-Working-in-a-Google-Folder.md

-# New Builds - Creating and Working in a Google Folder
+# Creating and Working in a Google Folder

 >This page focuses on creating and managing a Google folder throughout the New Build process.
 For more information on the New Build process and timeline, see [this page.](Course-Development-Timeline-and-Workflow.md)
 > {style=note}